jakew101/Front-Street-Chop-Shop/README.md

 # Front Street Chop Shop

+## Steps to Run
+Clone the repository -> In the project directory run npm install to get dependencies -> run npm start

 ## Summary
 Landing page for Front Street Chop Shop, a barbershop (with currently limited web presence) located in New Richmond, OH.